When you move from education to work, the support available to you will change. You can get support with:

 Reasonable adjustments at work

 If you had an Education, Health and Care (EHC) plan when you were in education, this can help you when thinking about adjustments.
-Think about what adjustments worked well for you then, and if it can be used within the workplace.
-If you are unsure, you can ask a teacher or lecturer about your current support.
+Think about what adjustments worked well for you then, and if they can apply to the workplace.
+You can ask a teacher or lecturer about your current support.

 Adjustments are personal to your needs, but can include: